Tahir Dawar: Federal Investigation Agency

 In March 2009, Tahir was transferred to the Federal Investigation Agency (FIA), a border control and counterintelligence security agency in Pakistan.
 He worked at FIA as an Assistant Director in Peshawar.
 He was also sent to Australia and Romania as part of his duty.
 However, after his stint with FIA at Bacha Khan International Airport, Peshawar, he left it in July 2013.

 Police career in Peshawar

 Tahir rejoined the Khyber Pakhtunkhwa Police in July 2013 and served as deputy superintendent of police (DSP) Crime Circle Peshawar, DSP Capital City Police Office, and DSP Faqeerabad Peshawar.
-He was promoted as superintendent of police (SP) Rural Circle Peshawar in August 2018, just two months before his disappearance.
+He was promoted as superintendent of police (SP) Rural Circle Peshawar in 2018.

 Political views

 Tahir had sympathy for the Pashtun Tahafuz Movement (PTM).
 When Mohsin Dawar, one of the founding leaders of PTM, won his seat in the 2018 general elections to represent North Waziristan in the National Assembly of Pakistan, Tahir said: “The people of Waziristan have hope that Mohsin Dawar will honor the right of representation and will take the voice of the oppressed to the assembly, whose fury the assembly’s mic will perhaps be unable to withstand.”